 2 hours 25 minutes from Portland

 Located 138 miles northeast of Portland, Mount Rainier National Park suits better for adventurous weekend getaways.
 Day trips from Portland all the way to one of the crown jewels of the Washington State are possible as well.
-And the most determined roadtrippers prove it again and again.
+The most determined roadtrippers prove it again and again.

 But let’s be honest, with just one day on your hands, you can see only a fraction of what the park has to offer.
 Stretched over a 369-square-mile area, Mount Rainier is crisscrossed with a network of scenic trails.

 Many of them are long and often require an entire day to complete.
-But the views of the towering peaks trapped in the thick fog are the best treats to mountain-searching eyes.
+But the views of the towering peaks trapped in the thick fog along the hiking trails are the best treats to mountain-searching eyes.

 A few years ago, we had only one day to spend in Mount Rainier National Park as part of our day trip from Seattle, not Portland.
-With a small baby in the back of the car, any long trails were not on our radar.
+With a small baby in the back of the car, any long trails were out of the question.

-Instead, we mostly admired the beauty of park from the Sunrise Road.
+Instead, we mostly admired the beauty of the park from the Sunrise Road.
 Occasional roadside waterfalls would stop us in our tracks.
-And short trails near the White River Campground let us get up close and personal with the natural marvels of Mount Rainier.
+A few short trails near the White River Campground let us get up close and personal with the natural jewels of Mount Rainier.

 Day Trips and Weekend Getaways from Portland: Map